iasebsil83/Pipe_lang/README.md

 &nbsp;

 ### Start
-When a script starts its execution, the Pipe interpreter is looking for the first character **'o'** in the file.<br>
+When a script starts its execution, the Pipe interpreter is looking for the first character **'o'** in the file followed by a ' ' (space).<br>
 This is the first node.

 &nbsp;